Susette has a Master's degree in Sustainable Development. She leads her local Green Council and writes for The Sustainable Business Review.

 Droughts are becoming more prevalent in certain parts of the world, while floods are becoming stronger and more devastating in other parts of the world.
-The public has become aware that many of these extremes are exacerbated by human activities.
+The public is becoming aware that many of these extremes are exacerbated by human activities.
 And governments are responding by asking universities, nonprofits, and private consultants to provide them with research they can use to guide them in regulating more carefully and in watershed restoration.

 Do You Care About Water?

 Do you recognize the integral part that water plays in maintaining the earth's natural systems and helping it thrive?
 Are you determined to do something positive for the environment—be part of a new way of conducting business that honors the ways of Nature?
 Are you tired of seeing the destruction and pollution caused by those who would exploit, rather than respect Nature?
 Are you willing to acknowledge Nature as having its own intelligence and be a partner to that?
 Humanity needs more people like you, who care about managing the earth's fresh water supply wisely.

 Where are our watershed wisdom providers going to come from?
 Experience is showing that wise water management is key to the success of a civilization, since water is at the center of physical, community, and economic health.
 We can't live or conduct business without it.